Cart

 Circular fashion: a practical guide to second-hand clothing

-Circular fashion is a concept worth knowing before you get frustrated again when your new T-shirt from a chain store starts looking like a DNA spiral after the first wash.
-You know the scenario: a sweater that "itches" just by looking at it, and seams that have a life of their own?
-Welcome to the world of Fast Fashion, where clothes are designed to last only until they are scanned at the checkout.
-However, there is an alternative, and it does not mean walking around in a potato sack in the name of ecology.
+Circular fashion is a concept worth knowing before you get frustrated again when your new chain store T-shirt looks like a DNA spiral after the first wash.
+You know the scenario: a sweater that “itches” just by looking at it, and seams that have a life of their own?
+Welcome to the world of Fast Fashion, where clothes are designed to last only until they’re scanned at the checkout.
+But there is an alternative, and it doesn’t mean wearing a potato sack in the name of ecology.

 Imagine a system where you wear cashmere at the price of polyester.
-A reality where your wardrobe earns money for you, and you stop being a passive consumer of waste.
-Circular fashion is not just another trendy marketing buzzword – it is a return to normality, where quality and durability matter.
-As someone who has been scouring hangers for gems for a decade and professionally works in the clothing market, I will show you how to get out of the disposable trend treadmill and start dressing consciously.
+A reality where your wardrobe earns for you, and you stop being a passive consumer of waste.
+Circular fashion is not just another trendy marketing buzzword – it’s a return to normalcy, where quality and durability matter.
+As someone who has spent a decade hunting for gems on hangers and professionally working in the clothing market, I’ll show you how to break free from the cycle of disposable trends and start dressing consciously.

-This is what your wardrobe can look like when you choose quality and uniqueness instead of quantity from chain stores.
+Here’s what your wardrobe could look like when you choose quality and uniqueness over quantity from chain stores.

 Definition in 60 seconds: What is circular fashion?

-Circular fashion (Eng. circular fashion) is a system of designing, creating, and using clothes in a closed loop.
-Unlike the linear model ("buy, use, throw away"), circularity assumes that the product remains in use as long as possible, and after the end of its life, it returns to circulation as raw material or a new product.
-In consumer practice, this means: buying high-quality items (often second hand), taking care of them, repairing, and finally reselling or recycling, minimizing waste generation.
+Circular fashion (English: circular fashion) is a system of designing, making, and using clothes in a closed loop.
+Unlike the linear model (“buy, use, throw away”), circularity means the product stays in use as long as possible and, at the end of its life, returns to the cycle as raw material or a new product.
+In consumer practice, this means buying high-quality items (often second hand), caring for them, repairing, and finally reselling or recycling, minimizing waste generation.

 Don’t have time to read it all?
 Here’s the essence of this guide you need to know: